travlr-archived/CodeDepot/README.rst

-.. _white-paper:

 ========================================
 Proposal for a Modern Software Ecosystem
 ========================================

+.. contents:: Table of Contents

 Overview
 ========

-:NOTE:: Need area for a realistic roadmap of finished products !!!!!!!!!!!!!!!!!!!!!!!!!!
+.. note:: Need area for a realistic road-map of finished products !!!!!!!!!!!!!!!!!!!!!!!!!!

 Bob Dylan once wrote a song titled "Everything is Broken".
-We take that notion and consider it quite appopos for the conventions in today's software usage, sales, production and execution.
+We take that notion and consider it quite apropos for the conventions in today's software usage, sales, production and execution.
 A participant can find inefficiencies and un-warranted complexities practically everywhere in today's environment.
 We ask the reader to take a moment and think of their own experiences with software.
 Have you ever found yourself frustrated?